Kurava: History

-Colonial era

-During British rule in India they were placed under Criminal Tribes Act 1871, hence stigmatized for a long time, after Independence however they were denotified in 1952, though the stigma continues.
+During British rule in India, the Kuravas were classified under the Criminal Tribes Act of 1871 and subsequently denotified in 1952 following Indian independence.
+Today, an estimated 1.2 million Kuravas live across Tamil Nadu and Kerala, primarily in districts such as Salem, Coimbatore, Dharmapuri, Madurai, and Kanyakumari.
+The community has historically faced challenges regarding its tribal status and reservation rights, which have led to ongoing political advocacy.
+They had various privileges of riding public transportation without tickets, upon being in their traditional dress and were described as meat eaters for their consumption of dead animals.
+In many places, due to their hunter instincts and deep reverence of the profession, the men were allowed to carry rifles.

 The 1906 publication the Travancore State Manual, of the princely state of Travancore, contains an entry describing the Kuravar:The Kuravars, a race bearing resemblance to the Vedars or hill-men, form a pretty large community in Travancore, numbering 53,584 according to the last Census.
 The names of some places and tradition show that they must have been holding sway over some small territories on this coast.
 They are divided into several groups some of which are the Kunta Kurava, the Pandi Kurava, and the Kakka Kurava.
 Like the Pulayas they form the chief field labourers in the taluqs in which they live.
 They are found in the greatest number in Kunnattur, Chirayinkil, and Kottarakara.
 The Kunta Kurava, the most important sect among the class, resemble the Nayars in several respects.
 They are divided into Illam, Swarupam, &c, and follow the Marumakkathayam system of inheritance.
 They also celebrate the Kettu Kalyanam and Sambandham and observe sixteen days' death-pollution like the Nayars.

 Today there are an estimated 1.2 million(12 lakh) Kuravar in Tamil Nadu and Kerala.